tpaviot/ProcessScheduler/docs/run.md

 # Run

-In order to check that the installation is successful and processscheduler ready to run on your machine, edit/run the following example:
+In order to check that the installation is successful and ProcessScheduler ready to run on your machine, edit/run the following example:

 ```python
 import processscheduler as ps